 When you are in a sad state, your physiology will change to reflect it in the short term, affecting your motivation level.
-Conversely, if you are feeling good and energetic, your physiology will reflect that.
-For most people, when they feel great and motivated, their breathing will be faster, their hands gesture will be active, they talk faster, and their eyes look forward.
+Conversely, if you feel good and energetic, your physiology will reflect that.
+For most people, when they feel great and motivated, their breathing will be faster, their hands’ gestures will be active, they talk faster, and their eyes will look forward.

 Taking action around the things you can control helps reduce overthinking and anxiety because you initiate momentum.
-The key is to do this without triggering a state of overwhelm.
+The key is to do this without triggering a state of overwhelming.

 To begin, write down your goals and figure out the skills you need to learn to get there.
 This is what I call “proactive progress” – it moves you away from simply wishing something would happen and instead into taking actionable steps toward its attainment.

 Next, break each goal into very simple, clear objectives.

 With your energy levels severely reduced, we want to decrease the cognitive load without wasting energy trying to recall what to do next.
 The way to do this is to keep a list of the top 3 things you want to accomplish above all else in the notes section of your phone.

 This helps you stay focused when energy and tolerance levels are minimal.